stephenharris/Event-Organiser-CSV/readme.md

 * Starts dates must be provided in Y-m-d (e.g. 2013-12-31) for all day events and also include a time-component (e.g. 2013-12-31 11:30pm) for non-all-day events.
 There is no prescribed format for the time but 24-hour time is recommended.
 You do not need to specify seconds.
 * Include/exclude dates should be given as comma-seperated list of dates in Y-m-d format.
-* Categories and tags must be given as comma-seperated list of slugs
+* Categories and tags must be given as comma-seperated list of names
 * It does not support venue meta-data (yet)

 *Please note that in theory all dates (other than the start date) can be given in any format, however, to